Why Investment Expenses Matter and How Trump Can Raise Them

 1

-There are over 7,393 mutual funds in the U.S., and virtually all charge fees to shareholders to help offset their operating expenses.
+There are over 7,393 mutual funds and about 3,500 ETFs listed in the U.S., and virtually all charge fees to shareholders to help offset their operating expenses.
 This is considered an average cost of doing business.

 However, the mutual fund industry considers itself unique.
 Over the years, it has lobbied securities regulators for exceptional treatment, especially in offsetting its extensive mutual fund marketing and sales expenses by charging these costs off to shareholders.
 The vehicle for this relief comes in fees, which fall under the esoteric name of SEC Rule 12b-1, which governs the fees paid to mutual fund dealers as compensation for selling a fund company’s products.